 On arriving we saw them around the place on the surface.
 So most of the group went for a snorkel in hope of getting close to them.
 I went for a dive along the beach hoping to get close and while drifting along in the current came across the cleaning station and I guess the rest is now history.”

 Golden Dawn managed to keep the site largely to itself for about two years.
-During that time about 30 individual mantas were identified.
+And during that time about 30 individual mantas were identified.

 But as word spread about the cleaning station, and other boats started to visit the site.
 So Craig expected the mantas to move away – but it seems the opposite happened.
 As the mantas became more familiar with divers, their aversion to the exhaust bubbles produced by scuba gear went away.